MarcoAOC/LoRaMESH_STM8L/README.md

 GpioRead(NODEID, PIN, &ReturnedValue);
 ```
 ### GPIO's modes
-You can configure the GPIO pins with the following modes:
+Configure the GPIO pins with the following modes:
 ``` c
 /* DIGITAL_IN */
 GpioConfig(NODEID, PIN, DIGITAL_IN, PULL_R_TYPE);